Updated in 2022.

 We enjoyed our “Tree Trail” hike so much that we completed the entire loop one day and then came back another day for a picnic by the creek.

 If you have older kids or are otherwise interested in longer hikes, there are plenty of other hiking trails as well.
-You can get more information on hiking trails here.
+Get more information on Beavers Bend hiking trails.

 We were advised to watch for white-tailed deer on the ride (and our kids were also watching for beavers, of course), but we saw mainly trees.
 Near the end of the ride was “Wahoo Hill”—not exactly a roller coaster, but our 3-year-old was holding on as if it were.
 Both of our kids loved the train ride.

-The train runs twice per hour and costs $5.75 for adults and $5.00 for children 12 and under.
+The train runs twice per hour.
 While we were waiting for our train, the kids enjoyed ice cream cones at the Depot, and I had a really great funnel cake.

 Beavers Bend Depot also has guided trail rides that last 45 minutes to an hour.
 My mom and sister-in-law, both experienced riders, went on a trail ride.
 They said the ride was slow and easy, and that it would be a good option for kids and inexperienced riders.
 (Experienced riders, however, may find it boring.)
-The cost is $29.50 per person, although children age 4 and younger may ride double with an adult for $14.75.
+Children ages 4 and younger may ride double with an adult.
 Reservations are recommended, (580) 494-6613.

 The Depot is closed Mondays.
 For other information including hours, you can call the same number, (580) 494-6613.